s – the standard abbreviation for seconds, although sec is often used.

 spectral balancing – the process of adjusting the levels and equalization of each element in a mix to achieve an overall pleasing and well-balanced sound, with appropriate levels across the entire sound spectrum.

 spectral band replication (SBR) – a method of enhancing audio codecs.
-It is used to improve other compression codecs, such as combining SBR with MP3 to create mp3PRO.
+It is used to improve other data compression codecs, such as combining SBR with MP3 to create mp3PRO.

-spectral power – the radiant power per unit frequency, usually measured in frequencywatts per hertz (W/Hz), or radiant power per unit wavelength, sometimes measured in watts per meter (W/m) or more commonly in watts per nanometer (W/nm).
+spectral power – the radiant power per unit frequency, usually measured in watts per hertz (W/Hz), or radiant power per unit wavelength, sometimes measured in watts per meter (W/m) or more commonly in watts per nanometer (W/nm).
 Also called spectral flux.

 spectral power distribution (SPD) – a graphical representation of the radiant power emitted by a source at each wavelength (or band of wavelengths), especially for light sources in the visible portion of the electromagnetic spectrum (about 380 nm to 800 nm).
 Lamp manufacturers often publish SPD curves for specific light sources, because the SPD affects the way they render colors.

 spectrum analysis – the process of measuring the amplitude and frequency components of an audio signal, frequently used to analyze the acoustical characteristics of a room or space or to find audio artifacts in a signal.
-Also called an acoustic analysis, audio analysis or spectal analysis.
+Also called an acoustic analysis, audio analysis, or spectal analysis.

 specular reflection – a reflection in which the angle of the incoming sound wave equals the angle of the outgoing wave.
 Also called a hard reflection.